 The mitigation process in cyber security involves several key steps.
 In order to protect your infrastructure from potential cyber threats, it is important to follow a comprehensive approach.

 The first step is to recognise potential vulnerabilities in your infrastructure that hackers might exploit.
 During the vulnerability identification phase, it is essential to consider both internal and external factors that may pose a risk to your system.

 Internal factors include outdated software, weak passwords, or lack of employee awareness, while external factors may include emerging cyber threats or vulnerabilities in third-party software.

 It is important to prioritise the identified vulnerabilities based on their potential impact on your system.
 By understanding the severity and likelihood of exploitation, you can allocate resources effectively to address the most critical issues first.

 Developing a mitigation strategy

 Once you have identified potential vulnerabilities, the next step is to develop a strategy to tackle them.
-This typically includes prioritizing issues based on risk factors, devising methods to address them, and creating a contingency plan.
+This typically includes prioritising issues based on risk factor, devising methods to address them, and creating a contingency plan.

 Implementing the mitigation plan